-As at June 30, 2024, the Company reflected the long-term debt amounts as a total current liability.
-Eguana has been and continues to work with the senior lender of this long-term debt and has received payment deferrals since December 1, 2023, up to May 2024.
-Partial or full payments were delayed for the December 1, 2023, January 1, 2024, February 1, 2024, and March 1, 2024, payments.
-Interest amounts for the December 1, 2023, and January 1, 2024, payments, were made in early 2024.
-And as part of ongoing negotiations, a payment in the amount of approximately \$638 thousand USD was made on April 2, 2024, which represented the outstanding principal amounts due for December 1, 2023, and January 1, 2024.
-On May 7, 2024, the Company entered into a forbearance agreement with the lender whereby the Lender has agreed to a deferral of payments up to and including June 1, 2024, but that is predicated on subjective conditions that were complied with.
-On August 27, 2024, the Lender provided an updated forbearance agreement whereby the Lender has agreed to a deferral of payments that if not complied with render the forbearance to be terminated.
-Negotiations with the lender are ongoing and the Lender has not taken any action.
+As at September 30, 2024, the Company reflected the long-term debt amounts as a total current liability.
+Eguana has been and continues to work with the senior lender of this long-term debt and has received payment deferrals since December 1, 2023, and throughout 2024.
+In May 2024 and again in August 2024, the Company entered into forbearance agreements with the lender whereby the Lender has agreed to a deferral of payments up to and including September 1, 2024, predicated on the same subjective conditions that if not complied with render the forbearance to be terminated.
+The Lender has not taken any action.